 Immune support is crucial for T1D patients.
 In fact, contracting a common cold or flu virus is often what pushes an overactive immune system into overdrive and coincides with T1D onset.
 Endocrine changes due to illness wreak havoc on blood glucose levels.
 Avoid sickness and support immunity whenever possible.

 Vitamin D is also shown to assist with glucose control.
 It’s equally important for our other children to get vitamin D, as a deficiency is linked to increased risk of developing the disease for those with family history.

 In an emergency, you may want to reduce carbohydrate intake to make insulin stockpiles last longer.
-Our medical team says kids need a MINIMUM of 130 carbs per day for growth and development.
+Our health care professionals say kids need a MINIMUM of 130 carbs per day for growth and development.
 Basing insulin stockpiles on current needs should give you some wiggle room.

 Maybe now is the time to learn to cook with almond flour or develop a taste for coconut milk.
 (Both are shelf-stable, by the way!)
 We already had a HUGE stockpile of beans, rice, noodles, and other starchy foods that could be a nightmare for glucose control.
 Energy rich, but nutrient sparse.

 We still have and use those foods, but we’re replacing some of them with alternatives that make sugar control a little easier.
 Brown rice has a shorter shelf life, but more nutrients and the complex carbs are much slower to enter the blood.
 Similarly, a packet of Splenda or Stevia might make lots of ho-hum dishes more palatable, the way sugar does for the rest of us.